UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/README.md

 > 07/15: For now, the group (`-g`) must be a categorical variable without any special characters.
 For example transect-name will not work because of the dash, but the group vegetation will.
 See Input Files above.
 > This will be fixed in future iterations.
 > For a temporary fix, you could also renamed your columns in your sample-metadata.tsv file such as there are no dashes (e.g transect-name would be TransectName) and use that as the group name when using `00_mkdir.sh`

+>[!NOTE]
+>Check out all options for reference databases in the customization part below.

 6. Confirm that you have:
 - A) the proper staging folder structure (path: `/staging/username/project/all job names 00-08`)